ukangaekom/hisho_cct/README.md

-# Hisho Cross-Chain Rebase Token
+# Hisho Randomize Yielding Protocol

 1. Hisho Protocol enables users to deposit into the vault and in return receive rebase tokens.